TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 Bibby: "They were the Cinderella team, everybody wanted them to beat us, and I was like, 'Gosh, how could we play this team?'
 Because I felt bad for the team too with the people they lost."

 USC won, 69-54, at Nassau Coliseum in Uniondale, N.Y., to advance to a second-round matchup with No. 3-seed Boston College.
-The Trojans had jumped out to a 48-19 first-half lead against the Cowboys and cruised from there as Clancy led the way with 22 points and 13 rebounds, Trepagnier chipped in 17 points and 8 boards, Granville had 14 points, 6 rebounds, 5 assists and 4 steals and Scalabrine added 11 points and 7 boards.
+The Trojans had jumped out to a 48-19 first-half lead against the Cowboys and cruised from there as Clancy led the way with 22 points,13 rebounds 4 blocks and 2 steals, Trepagnier did a little of everything with 17 points, 8 boards, 4 assists, 2 steals and 2 blocks, Granville had 14 points, 6 rebounds, 5 assists and 4 steals and Scalabrine added 11 points and 7 boards.

-The Trojans then held on for a 74-71 win over Boston College, which was 26-4 entering that game.
-USC was led by 20 points from Blu, 18 from Trepagnier and 14 points and 12 boards from Clancy.
+The Trojans then held on for a 74-71 win over Boston College, which was 27-4 entering that game.
+USC was led by 20 points from Blu, 18 points and 3 steals from Trepagnier and 14 points, 12 boards and 4 blocks from Clancy.

 That set up a Sweet 16 matchup with No. 2 Kentucky as the Trojans stayed on the east coast, with their games shifting to Philadelphia.